JMlisp/genera/Genera-8.3-setup-v1.0.md

 Overview:

-This section details the steps required to run Genera 8.3 on Ivory based Symbolics machines, the way to control the cold load stream, and how to access Genera from a host on the same Intranet.
+This section details the steps required to run Genera 8.3 on Ivory Symbolics machines, the way to control the cold load stream, and how to access Genera from a host on the same Intranet.
 In addition, it outlines details of Genera 8.3 utilities and explains how to create a customised Complete World on a higher capacity Vendor-provided SCSI disk.

-The description applies to Ivory based machines (iMACH), i.e NXP1000 and XL machines.
+The description applies to Ivory machines (iMACH), i.e NXP1000 and XL machines.
 Unlike XL machines which have their own console, i.e monitor, mouse and keyboard, the NXP1000 needs both a VT100 compatible Serial Terminal to control the cold load stream and an X Terminal to interact with Genera.
 Configuration details required to achieve this goal are given below.

 Configure serial COM port parameters to control the FEP: